 Milk the Cow

-In the picture above, there is a list of Farmer’s Chores that can help guide and initiate prolonged dramatic play with our little ones.
-It gives the kiddos ideas on what activities they can do in the farm dramatic play center.
-This chore list is FREE for anyone who wants to just use that in their class.
+These farm dramatic play printables include a list of Farmer’s Chores that can help guide and initiate prolonged dramatic play with our little ones.
+It gives the kiddos ideas on what activities they can do in the farm’s dramatic play center.

-So the first chore down on the farm is to milk the cow.
-I taped a rubber glove to our shelf behind the cow printout.
-The kiddos could pretend to squeeze the udders and collect milk in a bucket.
+So the first chore on the farm is to milk the cow.
+Tape a rubber glove to the shelf behind the cow printout.
+The kiddos can pretend to squeeze the udders and collect milk in a bucket.

-One day this week, we even added real milk to the rubber glove and poked holes in the fingertips to add even more excitement to the experience, which we’ve included as one of our farm fine motor activities.
+One day during farm week, we even added real milk to the rubber glove and poked holes in the fingertips to add even more excitement to the experience.

 Materials: